AdamStuckert/Gen711/Lecture/1_WhyBioinformatics.md

 ## We will start with an introduction to the importance of bioinformatics in genetics, genomics, and organismal biology

 Let's say we want to do something easy.

-How many total nucleotides are in this string of DNA from a mouse?
+**Question 1:** How many total nucleotides are in this string of DNA from a mouse?

 ```
 AGTCCTTGAGCCCCTGCAGCCTCAGAAGAGGGAGTCATCAGCTGAAACCTCCAGGAACCACCGGGGGTCC